Born in the Wild: Critical reception

-Born in the Wild received high ratings across major publications both in Africa and globally for Tems' vocal delivery, lyrics and presentation.
+Born in the Wild received widespread critical acclaim across major publications both in Africa and globally for Tems' vocal delivery, lyrics and presentation.
 On the review aggregator website Metacritic, the album received a weighted average score of 86 from 100 based on 7 reviews, indicating "universal acclaim".

 NME gave the album a 100 rating stating that "From Highlife to hip-hop, this stunning debut exemplifies West Africa's rich musical diversity via the Beyoncé and Drake collaborator's fluid approach to genre."
 Robin Murray reviewing for Clash noted that "Closing with" Hold On", this is a rich, velvet-smooth experience, and you're left to wonder who her peers truly are.
 The magnificence of Lauryn Hill?
 The success of Sade?
 Tems is out there in a lane of her own."
 Pitchfork wrote that "On her adventurous and melancholic full-length debut, the Nigerian pop star re-asserts herself as an imaginative producer and the author of her own lore."